 Box 1 – Income from Work and Home

 Box 1 is the first and typically most important box in the Dutch income tax system.
 It covers income from employment: your salary, pension, social benefits, or profit from your own business.
 Your primary residence also falls under box 1 – meaning you can deduct mortgage interest here, but the deemed rental value (eigenwoningforfait) is also added.
-The tax rate in box 1 is progressive, meaning you pay a lower percentage on the first portion of your income than on the last.
-In 2025, you pay 36.97% up to approximately €76,000 and 49.50% on everything above that.
+The tax rate in box 1 is progressive and has three brackets in 2025: 35.82% up to €38,441, 37.48% from €38,441 to €76,817, and 49.50% on everything above that.
 The higher your income, the higher the effective rate you pay.

 Example

 Say you earn €50,000 gross per year.
 This falls entirely in box 1.
-You pay 36.97% tax on this amount, which is €18,485.
+On the first €38,441 you pay 35.82% (= €13,770) and on the remaining €11,559 you pay 37.48% (= €4,332).
+Total: €18,102.
 Tax credits are then subtracted – the general tax credit and the labor credit – so your net tax bill ends up significantly lower.

 Why does this matter?